vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 What is a smart home without digital ears and eyes?
 Sensors are the digital version of those.\
 With the sensor data, you can make conditions, act on it and control other devices.

-On this page you'll find the sensors, actuators, and other (Zigbee) home automation related hardware I use in my own home.
+On this page you'll find the sensors, actuators, and other (Zigbee) home automation hardware I use in my own home and that has worked very reliably for me.

-If you need some home automation inspiration, check my [home automation ideas](../ideas/home_automation_ideas) section!
+If you need some home automation inspiration, you can check my [home automation ideas](../ideas/home_automation_ideas) section!

-I've been ordering most of my smart home products from [AliExpress](https://www.aliexpress.com/) for years: good prices, reliable products, run for years already, fast shipping (sometimes under a week at home), and a huge selection.
+I've been ordering most of my smart home products from [AliExpress](https://www.aliexpress.com/) for years now: good prices, reliable products that last for years, fast shipping (sometimes under a week), and a huge selection.

-Where available, I've also linked Amazon alternatives.
+When a product is also available on Amazon, I also added a link to it.\
-These Amazon products are also bundled on these [Amazon US](https://amzn.to/4d6vXkN) and [Amazon NL](https://amzn.to/4cO48ip) pages.
+All the Amazon products are also bundled on these [Amazon US](https://amzn.to/4d6vXkN) and [Amazon NL](https://amzn.to/4cO48ip) pages.

 [> Go direct to the sensor section on this page.](#zigbee-sensors-and-actuators)